 During the Spring Term 2018, we focused on:

-- Tracking the progress being made of all our students in terms of our expectations and targets, across all the year groups and with different groups of pupils;
+- Tracking the progress being made of all our students in terms of our expectations and targets, across all the year groups and with different groups of students

-- The school's processes for reviewing the safety, behaviour and personal development of students including attendance;
+- The school's processes for reviewing safety, behaviour and personal development of students including attendance

 During the Autumn Term 2017, we focused on:

-- The school's strategy for the use of the forthcoming Pupil Premium, Year 7 Catch Up Funding and Special Educational Needs/Disability (SEND) Funding that the school receives;
+- The school's strategy for the use of the forthcoming Pupil Premium, Year 7 Catch Up Funding and Special Educational Needs and Disability (SEND) Funding that the school receives

 - Reviewing the finances for the school